Many people know about the link between HPV and cervical cancer, but did you know that HPV also causes at least five other cancers?

 The FDA approves Gardasil for the prevention of anal cancer.
 The HPV and Anal Cancer Foundation testified before the FDA regarding the importance of preventing anal cancer.

 In the US, Gardasil is routinely recommended for all children – boys as well as girls – at the age of 11-12.
 This means it is recommended for all children at their preteen check-up alongside other pre-teen vaccines, Tdap and Meningococcal.
 Catch-up vaccine is recommended up to the age of 21 for boys and 26 for girls who did not already receive the vaccine.
 It is recommended that men who have sex with men and immunocompromised men should also be vaccinated until the age of 26.
-During hearings held by the CDC, the HPV and Anal Cancer Foundation led a coalition of organisations to submit multiple testimonies in support of expanding the vaccine to protect all children against HPV and the cancers it causes.
+During hearings held by the CDC, the HPV and Anal Cancer Foundation led a coalition of organizations to submit multiple testimonies in support of expanding the vaccine to protect all children against HPV and the cancers it causes.
 Read those testimonies here and here.

 The President’s Cancer Panel releases a report urging an increase in vaccine uptake.
 The panel notes that full vaccine coverage amongst adolescent girls was only at 33.4% in 2012.
 Amongst boys, coverage was even worse, at only 6.8%.
 The Panel calls these low rates “a serious threat to progress against cancer” The Panel stated: “By supporting vaccination as an urgent national and global health priority, the US National Cancer Program has an unprecedented opportunity to contribute to preventing millions of avoidable cancers and other conditions in men and women worldwide”.